alinesayef/C-Password-Cracking/README.md

 # License

-This software is subject to a license, please refer to the License file for more information.
+This software is subject to a license, please refer to the license file for more information.